1 Hour / 1 CE

 • Intended Audience

-This training program is designed for professionals at all experience levels—beginner to advanced—who seek to develop or refresh their skills in assessing and managing stalking and related workplace risks.
-The course emphasizes the use of structured professional judgment (SPJ) guidelines and is relevant for those specializing in forensic psychology, organizational psychology, threat assessment, or violence risk management.
-While the primary focus is on workplace cases, the training is applicable to professionals working across a variety of sectors, including law enforcement, corrections, and community-based programs.
+This training is intended for professionals who want to develop or refresh their skills in assessing and managing stalking and related workplace risks using structured professional judgment guidelines.
+It is relevant for those specializing in forensic psychology, organizational psychology, threat assessment, violence risk management, and related fields.

 • Law enforcement personnel